ANNUAL REPORT 2024

 MANITOU INCLINE SNOWY RESCUE

 On March 15 at 0910 a page was received for an exhausted hiker near the top of the Manitou Incline.
-Initial information from the reporting party stated that the hiked had fainted but was uninjured and they were hopeful that they could help the hiker down; however, they were unsure how long they could help and requested assistance.
+Initial information from the reporting party stated that the hiker had fainted but was uninjured.
+The reporting party was hopeful they could help the hiker down, but requested assistance due to conditions and time constraints.
 At 0951 the team was paged for a rescue mission.

-Unlike the numerous other Lower Barr Trail/Incline missions that the team fields throughout the year, this one posed some challenges not typically encountered.
+Unlike the numerous other Lower Barr Trail/Incline missions that the team fields throughout the year, this one posed some unique challenges.
 In the previous two days, nearly four feet of snow has fallen in the area.
-Based on the volume of snow, 19 members split into two teams, one deployed via the old Barr Trail trailhead, including two members on skis, and another hiking up the Incline.
+Based on the volume of snow, 19 members split into two teams, one deployed via the old Barr Trail trailhead, including two members on skis, and another hiked up the Incline.
 Due to the immense amount of snow and downed trees that had to be cut for members to continue hiking, the team on Barr Trail took nearly two hours to reach the subject, while the Incline team reached the subject in a shorter amount of time.

-Once on site and assessing the conditions, it was determined that the usual route down Barr Trail, which is typically faster and less technical than going down the Incline, was not an option due to the snow depth and trees blocking the trail.
-The hiker was then packaged in a SKED and extracted via the Incline using a cycle of 4-5 lowering systems.
+Once on site and after assessing conditions, it was determined that the usual route down Barr Trail, which is typically faster and less technical than going down the Incline, was not an option due to the snow depth and trees blocking the trail.
+The hiker was then packaged in a SKED and extracted via the Incline using a cycle of fivelowering systems.
 At approximately 1540 the hiker was safely delivered to an ambulance and transported to the hospital for additional care.

-Terminated at 1637, this was one of our more technical missions lasting 7 hours and 27 minutes.
+The mission was terminated at 1637, and lasted seven hours and 27 minutes.
 In total, 25 members were directly involved with the successful rescue of the hiker, with the rest of the team on standby in town should other resources be needed.

 Incline 15mar24 05 copy